Generic selectors

 Both parents actively guard the eggs, fanning them and removing any that turn white.
 Eggs hatch in approximately 3-4 days, and the parents move the wrigglers to pre-dug pits in the substrate.
 The fry become free-swimming about 5-7 days after hatching.

 Parental care in chocolate cichlids is impressive.
 Both parents herd and guard the free-swimming fry, leading them around the tank and aggressively defending them from any perceived threat.
-The fry is fed freshly hatched baby brine shrimp, microworms, and finely crushed spirulina flake.
+The fry are fed freshly hatched baby brine shrimp, microworms, and finely crushed spirulina flake.
 The parents continue to guard the brood for several weeks, and some pairs remain attentive for up to a month or more.

 Common Health Issues